mnbroatch/bondage.js/README.md

 import bondage from '@mnbroatch/bondage'; // or whatever import method

 // bondage.js strips empty lines, but make sure lines have
-// no leading whitespace!
-const dialogue = `
+// no leading whitespace (besides indentation)! const dialogue = `
 # someFiletag
 title: StartingNode
 someTag: someTag
 ---
-This is another line of text.#someHashtag
+This is a line of text.#someHashtag
 ===
 `